AWS Sumerian: A bet that enterprise augmented and virtual reality will be browser-based | ZDNet

 TechRepublic: 5 steps CXOs can take to enable AR and VR training for employees | Are AR and VR training technologies ready for the enterprise? | Why building AR apps could put developers on the cutting edge of digital content | Tech Pro Research: Virtual and augmented reality policy

 WeatherBug's plan is to bring back the weather person at scale, said Vincent.
-Sumerian as well as its text to speech services mean that there can be 100s of thousands of weather forecasts given via 3D, AR and VR.
+Sumerian as well as its text to speech services mean that there can be hundreds of thousands of weather forecasts given via 3D, AR and VR.
 "We just can't give forecasts for every city in the world with humans," said Vincent.

 According to Vincent, WeatherBug has been playing with the 3D model view of the weather and AR for a while, but AWS enabled the company's plans to accelerate.
-Developers are now spending most of their time perfecting assets that a host will use on the set (props, models, lighting) instead of coding.
+Developers are now spending most of their time perfecting assets that a host will use on the set (props, models, lighting, etc.,) instead of coding.
 WeatherBug started to use Apple's SceneKit for IoS but the platform required too much expertise to create 3D scenes.
 "Sumerian provides us a level of abstraction that's easier to scale," he said.

 Sumerian will replace AR tools from IoS and Android as WeatherBug scales, added Vincent.